-Name Туре Attributes Definition tissue_processing string required, n lable nul- Enzymatic digestion and/or physical methods used to isolate cells from sample cell_subset Ontology required, n lable nul- Commonly-used designation of isolated cell population cell_phenotype string required, n lable nul- List of cellular markers and their expression levels used to isolate the cell population cell_species Ontology optional, n lable nul- Binomial designation of the species from which the an- alyzed cells originate.
+Name Туре Attributes Definition tissue_processing string required, nul lable - Enzymatic digestion and/or physical methods used to isolate cells from sample cell_subset Ontology required, nul lable - Commonly-used designation of isolated cell population cell_phenotype string required, nul lable to isolate the cell population. cell_label string optional, nul lable Free text cell type annotation.
+Primarily used for anno- tating cell types that are not provided in the Cell Ontol- ogy. cell_species Ontology optional, nul lable - Binomial designation of the species from which the an- alyzed cells originate.
 Typically, this value should be identical to species , in which case it SHOULD NOT be set explicitly.
 However, there are valid experimental se- tups in which the two might differ, e.g., chimeric animal models.
-If set, this key will overwrite the species infor- mation for all lower layers of the schema. single_cell boolean required, n lable nul- TRUE if single cells were isolated into separate compart- ments cell_number integer required, n lable nul- Total number of cells that went into the experiment cells_per_reactic integer required, n lable nul- Number of cells for each biological replicate cell_storage boolean required, n lable nul- TRUE if cells were cryo-preserved between isolation and further processing cell_quality string required, n lable nul- Relative amount of viable cells after preparation and (if applicable) thawing cell_isolation string required, n lable nul- Description of the procedure used for marker-based iso- lation or enrich cells cell_processing_p string required, n lable nul- Description of the methods applied to the sample in- cluding cell preparation/ isolation/enrichment and nu- cleic acid extraction.
+If set, this key will overwrite the species infor- mation for all lower layers of the schema. single_cell boolean required, nul lable - TRUE if single cells were isolated into separate compart- ments cell_number integer required, nul lable - Total number of cells that went into the experiment cells_per_reactic integer required, nul lable - Number of cells for each biological replicate cell_storage boolean required, nul lable - TRUE if cells were cryo-preserved between isolation and further processing cell_quality string required, nul lable Relative amount of viable cells after preparation and (if applicable) thawing cell_isolation string required, nul lable - Description of the procedure used for marker-based iso- lation or enrich cells cell_processing_p string required, nul lable - Description of the methods applied to the sample in- cluding cell preparation/ isolation/enrichment and nu- cleic acid extraction.
 This should closely mirror the Ma- terials and methods section in the manuscript.